 Recreational angler with summer flounder.
 Photo credit: Mark Terceiro, NMFS NEFSC.

-Most recently, ASMFC’s Summer Flounder, Scup and Black Sea Bass Management Board approved Addendum XXVIII maintaining regional management for the recreational summer flounder fishery through 2017.
+In February 2017, ASMFC’s Summer Flounder, Scup and Black Sea Bass Management Board approved Addendum XXVIII maintaining regional management for the recreational summer flounder fishery through 2017.
 This Addendum required a one-inch increase in size limit and lowered possession limits to 4 fish or less to reduce fishing pressure on the stock, which was experiencing overfishing.

 After submitting a conservation equivalency proposal which was not accepted, the Commission found New Jersey to be out of compliance with Addendum XXVIII in June 2017.
 ASMFC passed on its recommendation of noncompliance to the Secretary of Commerce.
 However, the Secretary of Commerce did not agree with the Commission’s recommendation and found New Jersey to be in compliance with Addendum XXVIII.
 This is the first time that the Secretary of Commerce has not agreed with the Commission’s recommendation for noncompliance.